-It's Friday.
-It's also Friday the 13th.
-And it's also October, A.K.A.
-Halloweentember.
-You know what that means: it's time for some spoOooOooOooky science stories.
+It’s Friday.
+It’s also Friday the 13th.
+And it’s also November, which is still basically Halloween.
+You know what that means: It’s time for some spoOooOooOooky science stories.
 Here are 13 of the most shudder-inducing tales we could find in the Popular Science vaults.

 A mysterious submarine death

-Let's get the party started with some old-school scares.
-Just this past summer, researchers claimed to finally solve the mystery of the H.L.
+Let’s harken back to some old-school scares.
+In 2017, researchers claimed to finally solve the mystery of the H.L.
 Hunley, a hand-cranked submarine used by the Confederate army during the Civil War.
 Their findings were cool and all, but what really blew us away was the mystery itself: All eight members of the crew died seated at their battle stations.
 The sub was, for the most part, intact, and there was no sign that they had made any effort to evacuate or pump out water.
 None of them suffered broken bones.
-By all appearances, they'd died without a struggle.
-If the image of eight soldiers sitting stoically in wait of death doesn't wig you out, well, sorry.
-It's wiggy.
+By all appearances, they’d died without a struggle.
+If the image of eight soldiers sitting stoically in wait of death doesn’t wig you out, well, sorry.
+It’s wiggy.

 Terrifying childcare inventions

 Tech can be terrifying, too.
 Especially old tech.
-Popular Science is 145 years old (even though we don't look a day over 25) so we can actually pull from our own history for some creep-tastic innovations.
+Popular Science is nearly a century-and-a-half old (even though we don’t look a day over 25) so we can actually pull from our own history for some creep-tastic innovations.
 Here we have some truly troubling childcare inventions from the early 20th century.
 Apparently, we once put out a call for readers to invent hermetically-sealed, soundproof tubes in which to stow annoying babies on trains.
 We would like to formally apologize to babies.

 The grossest clam of all time